Tetrakern/fictioneer/INSTALLATION.md

 https://fonts.googleapis.com/css2?family=Noto+Sans:ital,wght@0,300;0,400;0,500;0,600;0,700;1,300;1,400;1,500;1,600;1,700&display=swap
 ```

+### FFCNR (Fast Fictioneer Requests)

+FFCNR is an alternative bootloader that utilizes the `SHORTINIT` constant to load a minimal WordPress environment.
+Although `SHORTINIT` is not officially documented, you can find guides about it with a quick search.
+In this mode, almost nothing is loaded: no themes, no plugins, and only a small subset of WordPress itself.
+For implementation details, refer to `ffcnr.php` in the theme directory.

+In FFCNR mode, you have access to the `$wpdb` object for database communication, anything defined in `wp-config.php`, and `apply_filters()` and `do_action()` functionality.
+However, **you do not** have access to user authentication functions like `wp_get_current_user()` or permission checks such as `current_user_can()`.
+Additionally, you cannot use conditionals like `is_single()`, utility functions like `esc_attr()` or `get_permalink()`, or content functions such as `the_content()`.

+FFCNR is meant exclusively for performance-critical requests, such as AJAX calls to retrieve or write data to the database.
+It is not secure and should never be used for sensitive operations unless you fully understand the implications.
+For that reason, no further guidance will be provided here.
+If you cannot figure this out on your own, you should not be experimenting with it.

 ### Constants

 Some options are not available in the settings because tempering with them can break the theme or result in unexpected behavior.
 Those options are defined via constants in the **function.php**.
 If you want to change them, you need a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/) or access to your **wp-config.php**.
 Just override them in the child theme’s own **function.php** or config, but only if you know what you are doing!